On the relative asymptotic expressivity of inference frameworks: Logics

-\begin{exa} {\rm In \cite{KW1} it is demonstrated that every stage of the SimRank \cite{JW} can be expressed by a $PLA(\sigma)$-formula (defined in Definition~\ref{restrictions of PLA+} below) that uses only admissible aggregation functions.
-One can also show (which is simpler) that every stage of the PageRank \cite{BP} can be expressed by a $PLA(\sigma)$-formula with only admissible aggregation functions. }\end{exa}
+\begin{exa}[SimRank and PageRank] {\rm In \cite{KW1} it is demonstrated that every stage of SimRank \cite{JW} can be expressed by a $PLA(\sigma)$-formula (defined in Definition~\ref{restrictions of PLA+} below) that uses only admissible aggregation functions.
+One can also show (which is simpler) that every stage of PageRank \cite{BP} can be expressed by a $PLA(\sigma)$-formula with only admissible aggregation functions. }\end{exa}